Insights from Those Who DO Remember

 Principles

 “Just following orders” ...
-Presumably the first thing that brings to mind for most people is Nazis; but recently we’ve seen following “hospital protocol” diktats from above.
+Presumably the first thing that phrase brings to mind for most people is Nazis; but recently we’ve seen apparently normal doctors and nurses following “hospital protocol” diktats from above.
 So in the US, Doctors just followed orders and gave people with a chest infection Remdesivir, a drug known to be toxic.
-Minimal research by those doctors would have revealed that rather than the wonder-drug Fauci claimed, its only use had been in a trial.
-There its use had had to be stopped early as it was causing kidney damage.
-First, of course, the new protocol called for sending elderly patients with chest infections away untreated, telling them to come back when they were having difficulty breathing!
+Minimal research by those doctors would have revealed that rather than the wonder-drug Fauci claimed, its trial had had to be stopped early as it was causing kidney damage.
+But first, the new protocol from on high called for sending elderly patients with chest infections away untreated, telling them to come back when they were having difficulty breathing! - effectively taking the world back to pre-antibiotic days.
 It’s hard to believe, but most of them really did follow those instructions.

 If you haven’t been following alternative media, real journalists, you may be unaware of the current prevalence of “lawfare”.
 It’s a simple matter to waste all the time and money of people doing something constructive against the regime with litigation, even if they are patently innocent.